A good die does not only cut the first piece. It keeps the same result during production, which makes the checklist as important as the die.

 To diagnose the issue, compare different positions on the same sheet.
 A local issue may point to mounting or pressure distribution; a general issue may point to rule or material compatibility.

-- Check rule tip and pressure.
+• Check rule tip and pressure.

-- Separate local issues from general issues.
+• Separate local issues from general issues.

-- Review setup when material changes.
+• Review setup when material changes.

 Cut shift and print register problems

-- Print and cut references should match.
+• Print and cut references are matched.

-- Sheet size consistency should be checked.
+• Sheet size consistency is checked.

-- Critical visual areas should be marked early.
+• Critical visual areas are marked early.

 Difficult label peeling or liner cutting